Navid200/xDrip/docs/AutoCal.md

 To enable automatic calibration, you need to enable Settings &#8722;> Less common settings &#8722;> Advanced Calibration &#8722;> Automatic Calibration, or
 Settings &#8722;> Glucose Meters &#8722;> Automatic Calibration.

 It's not a good idea to use automatic calibration for Dexcom G6.
 The G6 calibration is handled by the transmitter itself.
-The transmitter does not accept a time parameter for a calibration.
 You can also see [here](https://www.dexcom.com/faqs/is-my-dexcom-sensor-accurate) why the manufacturer advises against over-calibrating.